A Gamma-convergence approach to large deviations: Second order Sanov Theorem

 \section{Second order Sanov Theorem}

 In this section we give a simple application of the results in section~\ref{s:3}.
 Sanov Theorem states that, if the random variables $(x_i)_{i\in \bb N}$ are i.i.d.\ with law $\mu \in \mc P(X)$, then the law of their empirical measure satisfies a LDP with speed $(n)$ and rate $H(\cdot|\mu)$.
 The result also holds if the law $\mu_n$ of the random variables depends on $n$, provided $\mu_n \to \mu$.
 However, if $(\mu_n)$ concentrates in the sense of \eqref{e:suppinc}, the LD can admit a nontrivial "second order" expansion.
 To fix the idea, suppose that $\mu_n \to \mu =\delta_x$ for some $x\in X$.
 Then the functional $H(\cdot|\delta_x)$ is trivial (in the sense of section~\ref{s:5}), and the speed $(n)$ is not the interesting one.
-More in general, several non-trivial LDPs may hold, as shown in the following theorem. \begin{theorem} Let $(\mu_n)$ be a sequence converging to $\mu$ in $\mc P(X)$, and define the empirical measure $\pi_n \colon X^n \to \mc P(X)$ as
+More in general, several non-trivial LDPs may hold, as shown in the following theorem (this result already appeared in the literature in the context of diffusion processes \cite{DG}, and closer to the framework of this paper in \cite{Le}). \begin{theorem} Let $(\mu_n)$ be a sequence converging to $\mu$ in $\mc P(X)$, and define the empirical measure $\pi_n \colon X^n \to \mc P(X)$ as

 Then the law $\bb P_n:=\mu_n^{\otimes n} \circ \pi_n^{-1}$ of $\pi_n$ under the product measure $\mu_n^{\otimes n}$ satisfies a LDP on $\mc P(X)$ with speed $(n)$ and rate $H(\cdot|\mu)$.

 Assume furthermore that $(\mu_n)$ satisfies a LDP on $\mc P(X)$ with speed $(a_n)$ and lower semicontinuous, coercive rate $I \colon \mc P(X) \to [0,+\infty]$.
 Then the law of $\pi_n$ satisfies a LDP on $\mc P(X)$ with speed $(n\,a_n)$ and lower semicontinuous, coercive rate $\mc I \colon \mc P(X) \to [0,+\infty]$